Travelport-xx/travelport-uapi-tutorial/lesson_1-3.md

 1. Send `LowCostSearchAsyncReq` via the low cost search async port's `service()` method
 2. Consume `LowCostSearchAsyncRsp` response object to determine what providers have what data
 3. Looping over all the providers that have results

-	** Send a `RetrieveLowFareSearchReq` to retrieve results from the above search, from a specific provider ** Consume the `RetrieveLowFareSearchRsp` object to get results
+	- Send a `RetrieveLowFareSearchReq` to retrieve results from the above search, from a specific provider
+	- Consume the `RetrieveLowFareSearchRsp` object to get results

 As we have seen in *Lesson 1* and *Lesson 2*, a _particular_ request/response pair should be handled synchronously with the uAPI.
 However, because of the structure above, it is possible to proceed with other actions in between requesting, say, the air results and the rail results of a particular search.

-### Java typing, uAPI, and Low Fare search responses
+### Java Typing, uAPI, and Low Fare Search Responses

 There are two basic Java types that are used in the asynchronous approach to handling responses:  `LowFareSearchAsyncRsp` and `RetrieveLowFareSearchRsp`.
-These are the appropriate types returned by the search and "get me more data" ports, respectively.
+These are the appropriate types returned by the "asynchronous search" and "get me more data" ports, respectively.

 Thoughtfully, the designers of the uAPI planned ahead for this and made these two types share a common base type (a Java superclass), `AirSearchRsp`.
 This means that your code can be written, of course with some care, to consume results from the `AirSearchRsp` class and then it can handle either immediate or later-retrieved results.

-With this in mind, the result of the availability requests in [Lesson 2](lesson_1-2.html) can _also_ be treated as an `AirSearchRsp` object, as the class `AvailabilitySearchReq` also inherits from this base class.
-These types of relationships are present in many places in the uAPI, and it is often very useful to use Eclipse's "Go To Definition" feature (typically bound to the F3 key) to investigate the parent classes in the class hierarchy generated by the uAPI's WSDL.
+Similarly, the result of the availability requests in [Lesson 2](lesson_1-2.html) can _also_ be treated as an `AirSearchRsp` object, as the class `AvailabilitySearchReq` also inherits from this base class.
 Looking further up the heirarchy, for example, reveals that all search requests also share a common base class (`AirSearchReq` and its parent `BaseSearchReq`).
 All requests, without regard to their type, share the base class `BaseReq` (with the notable exception of ping).
 In `BaseReq` you find those fields that are common to any request, such as "TraceId".

+#### XML -> Java Types

+Of course, really the Java "types" are just a convenience for creating XML objects that are actually transmitted or received over the network to or from TravelPort.
+One can actually take this "commonality" one step farther and discover that _different_ responses have parts that similar.
+For example, both `LowFareSearchRsp` and `LowFareSearchAsynchRsp` share elements in the XML representation (and thus the Java type system) with the results contained in of `AvailabilitySeachRsp` and `AirPriceRsp`.
+In many different areas of both requests and response one may either need to create or understand a list of `AirSegment` objects, for example, because the WSDL (via XSD files, via a generator, via XML, and finally via your programming language) is defined to have a list of AirSegment objects in the same way.

+#### Go To Definition

+With this in mind, the these types of relationships are present in many places in the uAPI, and it is often very useful to use Eclipse's "Go To Definition" feature (typically bound to the F3 key) to investigate the parent classes in the class hierarchy generated by the uAPI's WSDL.

 ### A small amount of nomenclature